 Today, North Carolina's Division of Mitigation Services contracts with private stream restoration companies to offset unavoidable stream impacts.
 Statewide, $40 million is spent annually to offset impacts to the state's waterways and wetlands.
 Such mitigation projects play a critical role in maintaining healthy waterways, but only if the projects do the job they are supposed to.

-North Carolina’s current mitigation policy does not accurately quantify impacts and benefits to streams, which continues to pose threats to local water quality and wildlife habitat.
-By adopting new and improved stream quantification tools, North Carolina can change this trajectory and ensure that its waterways are healthy for generations to come.
+North Carolina's current mitigation policy does not accurately quantify impacts and benefits to streams, which continues to pose threats to local water quality and wildlife habitat.
+By adopting a new and improved Stream Quantification Tool, North Carolina can change this trajectory and ensure that as the state's population and economy grow, its waterways remain healthy for drinking water, wildlife populations, and recreational use.
 In doing so, the state provides a model and a tool for other state and federal agencies to use as they seek to improve stream restoration across the country.